Alxjlv/VARpedia/README.md

   We recommend checking out the important user information section below before using the application
 ##### Important user information:
-1. To run our program, run the included varpedia.sh script in the Program folder- ie. `./varpedia.sh`
+1. To run our program, run the included varpedia.sh script in the Program folder- ie. `bash varpedia.sh`

 1. This was run & developed on the UG4 lab computers